Vibrant mural on a wall, featuring colourful flowers, Billy Bantam and a Fox eating sausages

 Spend the morning at Salts Mill, where you’ll find galleries, independent shops, and a world-class collection of David Hockney’s work (including his new exhibition 20 Flowers) all inside a UNESCO World Heritage Site.

-Don’t miss We Will Sing – a joyful audio experience from renowned artist Ann Hamilton, inspired by the district’s textile heritage.
+Don’t miss We Will Sing – a powerful installation from renowned artist Ann Hamilton inspired by Bradford’s textile heritage.

 A wide shot of a metal horn on a pole in front of a giant blue curtain.
 They are inside the roof of an old mill.